 If you require a little more control or security, there is a second webbing loop at the back.
 If you have a double-ended training leash such as a HALTI, you can connect both ends to the harness.

 The top of the Ruffwear also has a sturdy grab handle for assisting your dog over tricky terrain or to help lift them when needed.

 The outer layer has a reflective trim for better visibility in the dark.

 This is a fantastic harness for day hiking and one we’ve had a lot of success with.
 Its five-point design makes it great for the outdoors without the worry your dog will wriggle free and escape.
 This is very much designed for movement and flexibility.
 There are no saddlebags like others in this article – but if you don’t need your dog to do any carrying, this may be the perfect harness for you.

 2. Ruffwear Hiking Pack for Dogs

-The key difference is the large saddlebags at the side.
+The critical difference is the large saddlebags at the side.
 These are used carrying water bottles, treats, pick-up bags, and other essentials.
 There are four bags in total, two large and two smaller.

-Overall this harness features all the pros of the previous multi-harness with the addition of handy saddle bags.
-It can be very handy, not just for help with carrying but also so you have a simple place to reach your dog’s provisions when needed.
+Overall this harness features all the pros of the previous multi-harness with the addition of handy saddlebags.
+It can be convenient, not just for help with carrying but also so you have a single place to reach your dog’s provisions when needed.